-Another big topic in 1950's is train noise at Kakioka.
-When an Ibaraki section of the Joban train line (a section between Toride and Hirama) was considered to be equipped as a direct-current line to transport large load to Tokyo, a concern arose whether that would cause a noise to the geomagnetic observation at Kakioka as most of the section was located within 30km of Kakioka.
+Another big topic in the 1950s was train noise at Kakioka.
+When an Ibaraki section of the Joban train line (a section between Toride and Hirama) was considered to be equipped as a direct-current line to transport large loads to Tokyo, a concern arose whether that would cause a noise in geomagnetic observation at Kakioka as most of the section was located within 30 km of Kakioka.

-- 5 Ministry of Transport formed a technical committee to research the noise in 1951 and a test observation of the train noise near a direct-current section was conducted.
-Then, the ministry organized a meeting to discuss the problem in 1953 among representatives of Ministry of Transport, Japanese National Railways, universities and The Central Meteorological Observatory.
-The acceptable noise level for KMO was set at 0.3 nT at Kakioka and observational and theoretical studies indicated that this criterion would be met if the section within 30km from Kakioka was powered by the alternating current. - 10 The committee recommended Japanese National Railways to build the Toride-Mito section as an alternative current line (KMO1983).
+The Ministry of Transport formed a technical committee to research the noise in 1951, and a test observation of the train noise near a direct-current section was conducted.
+Then, the ministry organized a meeting to discuss the problem in 1953 among representatives of Ministry of Transport, Japanese National Railways, universities and the Central Meteorological Observatory.
+The acceptable noise level for KMO was set at 0.3 nT at Kakioka and observational and theoretical studies indicated that this criterion would be met if the section within 30 km from Kakioka was powered by the alternating current.
+The committee recommended Japanese National Railways to build the Toride-Mito section as an alternative current line (KMO1983).

 Thus, the Ibaraki section of the Joban line was powered by the alternating current; the power system was changed between Toride and Fujishiro.
-The noise at Kakioka was observed and was proved to be less than 0.3nT (Yanagihara, 1977).
+The noise at Kakioka was observed and was proven to be less than 0.3 nT (Yanagihara, 1977).

-- A further important step on this issue was taken later.
-The government and the Ministry of Industry regimented in 1964 and 15 1965 that commercial electric infrastructure cannot affect geoelectric and geomagnetic field observations by national institutions such as KMO, Geographycal Survey Institute, the Marine Guard, and The National Astronomical Observatory.
-These unique laws are one of reasons why the geoelectric and geomagnetic observations at Kakioka survive for more than 100 years nearby Tokyo which has been a mega city in the world.
-However, the protection of KMO keep causing a strain between KMO and locals, because it is said that it has discouraged more frequent railway services to Tokyo in the alternating current - 20 section of Joban line resulting weaker urbanization of the area around Kakioka.
+A further important step on this issue was taken later.
+The government and the Ministry of Industry regulated in 1964 and 1965 that commercial electric infrastructure cannot affect geoelectric and geomagnetic field observations by national institutions such as KMO, the Geographical Survey Institute, the Marine Guard, and the National Astronomical Observatory.
+These unique laws are one of the reasons why the geoelectric and geomagnetic observations at Kakioka have survived for more than 100 years nearby Tokyo, which has been a world megacity.
+However, the protection of KMO keeps causing a strain between KMO and locals, because it is said that it has discouraged more frequent railway services to Tokyo in the alternating current section of the Joban line, resulting in weaker urbanization of the area around Kakioka.